jbush001/NyuziProcessor/hardware/README.md

   associativity, number of cores) are in core/config.sv
 - fpga/
   Components of a quick and dirty system-on-chip test environment.
-These are not part of the Nyuzi core, but are put here to allow testing on FPGA.
+These are not part of the Nyuzi core, but are here to allow testing on FPGA.
   Includes an SDRAM controller, VGA controller, AXI interconnect, and other peripherals like a serial port.
 (Documentation is [here](https://github.com/jbush001/NyuziProcessor/wiki/FPGA-Test-Environment)).